LeviGuerra/Machine-Learning-Portfolio/README.md

 **Author: [Levi Guerra](#About-me)**

-Compilation of my public Machine Learning projects.
+Compilation of my **public Machine Learning projects**.
 They come in the shape of *Jupyter Notebooks* (Python code with text and images).
 This portfolio contains small projects for different types of ML-algorithms (Supervised, Unsupervised and Deep Learning), and a final section with larger and more ambitious personal projects.

-Although this repository does not have educational purposes, due to how it is organized and how clear the code and the explanations are, it could have didactical value.
+Most of the projects include a thorough **Exploratory Data Analysis** (libraries for visualization: *matplotlib*, *mpl_toolkits*, *seaborn*).
+Although this repository does not have educational purposes, due to its organization and how clear the code and the explanations are, it could have didactical value.

+*Libraries: NumPy, SciPy, Pandas, Random, Collections, Scikit-Learn, ImbLearn, Tensorflow, Keras*.

 ### Contents